Used and loved by millions

 How can I use "tremendous work" in a sentence?

-You can use "tremendous work" to commend someone's effort, for example: "The team's dedication resulted in "tremendous work" on the project."
-Or: "The scientist have done "tremendous work" during the research".
+You can use "tremendous work" to praise someone's effort.
+For example, "The team's dedication resulted in "tremendous work" on the project".

 Editing plus AI, all in one place.